roryprimrose/roryprimrose.github.io/_posts/2010-06-22-wix-heat-extension-to-deploy-web-projects-to-the-bin-directory.md

 > Unresolved reference to symbol 'Directory:BINLOCATION' in section 'Fragment’

 So now the automatically generated wxs file for the web project points binaries and satellite files to the BINLOCATION directory.
-This now needs to be defined by adding a <Directory Id=”BINLOCATION” Name=”bin” /> under the INSTALLLOCATION Directory in Product.wxs.
+This now needs to be defined by adding a &lt;Directory Id=”BINLOCATION” Name=”bin” /&gt; under the INSTALLLOCATION Directory in Product.wxs.
 This defines the directory location for the website binaries to be written to.

 The Product.wxs now looks like the following: